Ambitious Card

 Who should consider the trick

-The Ambitious Card is suitable for magicians of all skill levels.
-Beginners can find self-working versions that are easy to learn.
-Intermediate and advanced performers can use it to practice and showcase sleight-of-hand skills.
-It is a versatile trick that works in close-up settings, walk-around magic, and even on stage.
+The Ambitious Card is suitable for almost all magicians.
+Beginners can learn self-working versions that require no advanced skill.
+Intermediate and advanced card workers use it as a framework to showcase their sleight of hand and presentation skills.
+It is a versatile trick for close-up, walk-around, and even parlor settings.
 Magicians who perform for all ages will find it effective.
-As PigCake notes, the trick is a staple that can be adapted for kids with a playful presentation, such as drawing a dog on the card.

 Information on how difficult it is to perform